-The Group's principal waste management policy endeavours an adoption of the waste management hierarchy (waste prevention followed by re-use, recycle, recovery and finally disposal) in order to achieve a green and paperless operation with a minimal generation of waste wherever possible and practical.
+The Group's principal waste management policy endeavours an adoption of the waste diversion and recycling.
+Reducing and diverting the waste generated by our productions and events helps not only to save resources, but also to reduce the GHG emissions associated with the production and disposal of these materials.
+We work to limit single-use materials and divert waste through recycling and composting programs.
 The Group implements the following measures and objectives to achieve our waste control target.

-- We encourage all employees to reduce paper usage through duplex printing, paper recycle and frequent use of electronic information systems for material sharing or internal administrative documents; - We encourage an increased use of reusable product, such as envelopes, and better separation of waste streams for recycling; - We maintain 100% recycling of used toner cartridges by collecting and returning all used cartridge to recycling agents; - We strengthen our employee's awareness in environmental management, waste reduction and waste recycle, encourage them to be equipped with appropriate skills and knowledge with respect to the practice of sustainable development; and - We closely keep up with the latest government's initiatives and policies in relation to waste management, waste reduction and recycle campaigns in order to allocate resources and formulate strategy in a timely manner.
+- We encourage all employees to reduce paper usage and increase use of reusable products; - We maintain 100% recycling of used toner cartridges by collecting and returning all used cartridge to recycling agents; - We strengthen employee awareness in environmental management and promote a zero-waste lifestyle, as well as encourage them to acquire the necessary skills and knowledge related to sustainable development, and - We closely keep up with the latest government's initiatives and policies in relation to waste management, waste reduction and recycle campaigns in order to allocate resources and formulate strategy in a timely manner.